pmazz/HomeAssistant-Config/devices.md

 ![Xiaomi Temperature and Humidity sensors](.images/devices/xiaomi-temp-humid.jpg "Xiaomi Temperature and Humidity sensors")

 Zigbee sensor to detect temperature and humidity.
+How many: 1 (more soon...)

 * <https://xiaomi-mi.com/sockets-and-sensors/xiaomi-mi-temperature-humidity-sensor>